sotrh/learn-wgpu/docs/beginner/tutorial2-swapchain/README.md

 `load_op` and `store_op` define what operation to perform when gpu looks to load and store the colors for this color attachment for this render pass.
 We'll get more into this when we cover render passes in depth, but for now we just `LoadOp::Clear` the texture when the render pass starts, and `StoreOp::Store` the colors when it ends.

 The last field `clear_color` is just the color to use when `LoadOp::Clear` and/or `StoreOp::Clear` are used.
 This is where the blue color comes from.

-## Final thoughts

-In the event loop we're currently using `*control_flow = ControlFlow::Wait` in multiple places.
-This basically means that our app will wait for new input before drawing anything.
-In a game, we'd want the loop to update 60 times a second or more, but since we don't need anything to move around on it's own yet we'll leave things as is for now.

 ## Challenge